irvansemestanya/vandeput.github.io/so-good.md

 2. You think it is useless or perhaps bad for the world.
 3. Forces you to work with people you really dislike.

-The Habits of a Craftman:

-1. What is the market?
+What is the market?
 Winner-take-all, so only _the quality_ of a specific skill matters.
 Or auction, _the combination_ of skills are ones that matter.

+There will be at least 10 thousand hours before reaching mastery, working hard is not enough.
+Do )deliberate practice_, stretching yourself over your comfort zone, doing things that are mentally exhaustive and not enjoyable.

 ## 3. Turn Down a Promotion